 - Scholarship recipients are required to submit a mid-year and end of year report to the Scholarship Master, outlining their progress throughout the year.

-- Reports should include academic results for the semester, an update regarding the circumstances that warrant the recipient to be in receipt of the scholarship, and other relevant feedback.
+- Reports should include academic results for the semester, an update regarding the circumstances which warrant the recipient to be in receipt of the scholarship, and other relevant feedback.

 - Failure to adhere to these requirements in a timely matter will result in scholarship funding being terminated.